craigbarnes/lua-gumbo/doc/api.md

 There are 6 types of `Node` that may appear directly in the HTML DOM tree.
 These are [`Element`], [`Text`], [`Comment`], [`Document`], [`DocumentType`] and [`DocumentFragment`].
-The [`Node`] type itself is just an interface, which is *implemented* by all 6 of the aforementioned types.
-The term "node" is also used to refer generally to any object that implements the interface.
+The [`Node`] type itself is just an [interface], which is *implemented* by all 6 of the aforementioned types.

-There are also various other [interfaces] that are implemented by only a subset of the `Node` types.
-For example, [`ParentNode`] is implemented by any node that can have child nodes.

-Nodes also have various properties, some of which are just simple strings or numbers and some of which are [other objects].
-For example, all [`Element`] nodes have an `attributes` property, which is a [`NamedNodeMap`] object containing [`Attr`] objects.

 ### `Element`